greglook/toolkit/README.md

 # This will install into a subpath of the mount point.
 package 'synergy', :into => 'util/synergy'

-# Package names with an '@' are special-cased:
-package 'foo@'    # Automatically enabled for users named 'foo'. package '@bar'    # Enabled on host 'bar'. package 'foo@bar' # Enabled for user 'foo' on host 'bar'.
 ```

 The package definitions should be placed in `manifest.rb` in the package set